 I would love to have dinner with Elon Musk.
 I love his cars, they are so nice.

-The best piece of advice I was ever given was to simply have fun.
+To simply have fun!
 I found myself having a more fulfilling life by taking things less seriously.

 What was the last book you read?